pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Recommended Initial Mod Settings

-1. When the game starts, create your chracter and wait until the mod initialization process completes.
-The scrolling notification messages on the top left screen will stop in 1-2 mins approximately.
+1. When the new game starts, create your chracter.
+1. The game will ask if you want to choose Ralof or Hadvar.
+Wait until the scrolling notification messages on the top left screen stops. (~1 min)
-1. Save the game just in case.
+1. Choose Ralof or Hadvar.
+You will be teleported to the starting cell in Helgen.
+1. You will see more scrolling notification messages.
+Wait until the messages stop. (~1 min)
+1. Approach the NPC so that he can uncuff you.
+Once you are uncuffed, you should be able to see your hands.
 1. Open the mod settings and change the following options.
    1. NFF(Nether's Follower Framework)
       1. Activity: Enable `Only Sandbox in Town`.
 (This is to prevent followers from sandboxing in hostile dungeons.)
       1. Gameplay: Disable `Allow Gift Giving` in Regard System.
 (I find the gifting too frequent and annoying.)
+   1. OCum Ascended
+      1. Main: Enable external overlays.
    1. OStim Standalone
       1. Excitement: Disable `Player HUD bar` and `NPC HUD bar` in Excitement Bars.
 Set End scene condition as you prefer.
       1. Undressing: Enable `S. 31 Head/hair` and `S. 52 Extra pelvis piece 2` in Underssing slots.
 (S. 52 is used by bottom pieces from TAWOBA and TEWOBA.)